-Did you know the Friday before Memorial Day is designated as Don’t Fry Day? *badum-ching!* The focus of this day is to raise awareness of sun safety and the importance of protecting your skin.
+Did you know the Friday before Memorial Day is designated as Don’t Fry Day? *badum-ching!* The focus of this day is to raise awareness of sun safety and the importance oh how to protect your skin.
 There are people who always have sunblock at the ready and apply two coats, and then there are those who forget and just simply don’t even think to use sunblock.
 My boyfriend is the latter.
 He’s a landscaper, in the sun all day, and I have to chase after him out the front door spraying sunblock on him reprimanding him about the dangers of skin cancer.

 While the feel of the sun on your face is amazing, the sun (and other sources such as tanning beds) gives off ultraviolet (UV) rays which are the number one cause of skin cancer.
 However, the sun also provides vitamin D which is good for your body, so don’t think of the sun as the evil cancer-giving star in the sky.
 We just need to enjoy the sun with caution.